View Document Text

 and based in Minneapolis, MN.
 We have been providing investment advisory services since June 2,

 2022.
-We are owned by Van Clemens Financial Corporation, which is also a dba of Adviser.
+We are owned by Van Clemens Financial Corporation, which is also a DBA of Adviser.

 Investment Adviser Representatives (“Advisory Representatives”) of Adviser may work with clients